Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN_standard/TN_Standard_Template_Redacted.md

 payment for Covered Services rendered to the Member.
 "Covered Services" means Medically Necessary Health Services, as determined by J and described in the applicable Health Benefit Plan, for which a Member is eligible for coverage.
-"Government Contract" means the contract between and an applicable party, such as an Agency, which governs the delivery of Health Services by ggg to Member(s) pursuant to a Government Program.
+"Government Contract" means the contract between J and an applicable party, such as an Agency, which governs the delivery of Health Services by jg to Member(s) pursuant to a Government Program.
-"Government Program" means any federal or state funded program under the Social Security Act, and any other federal, state, county or other municipally funded program or product in which jag maintains a contract to furnish services.
+"Government Program" means any federal or state funded program under the Social Security Act, and any other federal, state, county or other municipally funded program or product in which jg maintains a contract to furnish services.
 For purposes of this Agreement, Government Program does not include the Federal Employees Health Benefits Program ("FEHBP"), or any state or local government employer program.